fadilapbunga/30-Days-Excel-Challenge-by-sdw-online/Day-02/README.md

 ***

 ## Solving Step or Analysis
-1. Use =Proper at another column to capitalize project name column like at column I.
+1. Use '=Proper' at another column to capitalize project name column like at column I.
 <img width="1920" height="1018" alt="Image" src="https://github.com/user-attachments/assets/d6cc4373-45f7-44d6-ae6d-37d5eb1cc74d" />

 And then Copy the values into the initial column.
 The result is that every project name list has its first letter capitalized.